ajkhattak/NextGenSandboxHub/README.md

 The Next-Generation Water Resources Modeling Framework ([NextGen](https://github.com/NOAA-OWP/ngen)), developed by the NOAA's Office of Water Prediction is a language- and model-agnostic framework, which allows to run a mosaic of surface and subsurface models in a single basin comprised of 10s-100s sub-catchments.

 ### Schematic
-A schematic of the NextGenSandboxHub Workflow can be found [here](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/doc/schematic.md)
+A conceptual workflow diagram of the NextGenSandboxHub is available [here](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/doc/schematic.md)

 ### Configuration